sheehui/tp/docs/DeveloperGuide.md

 2. `LogicManager` accepts this `CommandResult` object and executes the logic action here.`LogicManager` is a facade that is able to set and change the current `ParserStrategy`.
 3. `ParserContext` in `LogicManager` is updated to contain the `ABCParser` of the new view or tab.
 4. `UI` is updated to change its state, which is kept track of by `UiState` by accepting the consumer also in the command result.

+#### 4.3 NotesTab

+The notes tab is different from the commands above.
+Instead of being command-based, the notes tab allows the user to type in any quick notes that the user would want.
+Updating it in realtime.
+This is opposed to the commands where, changes to any other component only happen when the command is executed.
+Hence the notes tab take advantage of a different process.

+Key features about notes:
+1. A listener is attached to the `TextArea` of the notes tab.
+This allows for realtime updates when typing in the `TextArea`.
+When there any changes, the function `edit` in `PersonAdapter` is called.
+2. The `edit` function in `PersonAdapter` saves the information straight away, hence making the updates realtime.

 --------------------------------------------------------------------------------------------------------------------